Owner: Emily McCarthy

 How does the process work?

-I work one-on-one with each couple to discuss their vision for their paper products, wedding mccully_100530_ead_0038theme and overall look and feel for their wedding day.
+I work one-on-one with each couple to discuss their vision for their paper products, wedding theme and overall look and feel for their wedding day.
 In discussing this, I develop a my vision for their wedding wardrobe.
 Wedding wardrobes include invitations, save the dates, programs, menu/table cards, escort/placecards, thank you notes and more).
 I then work on completing rough drafts of a couple of ideas and send them to the bride and groom.
 Once we finalize an overall 'look', I carry out the design details in other aspects of their wedding from the remaining paper products, lighting on the dance floor, cakes, favors, etc while working with their wedding planner and stylist.
 It's important for all of these pieces to be cohesive and represent you as a couple.
 With my years of experience in the paper industry, I have many resources for design elements and printing techniques that are important and unique.
 Using these resources help create a lasting impression on your guests.

 Have you had an extraordinary requests?
 What were they?